Born: 1937, Paris, France.

 Editor: BAR (British Archaeological Reports), Oxford: August 2018.

 Occupation and Hobbies:

-Practicing lawyer for the last 40 years.
+Practicing lawyer for over 40 years until his retirement on 2012.
 Before that was a correspondent of "Haaretz" daily newspaper, and later in "Maariv".

 Sailed in a sail boat in many parts of the world, including a transatlantic crossing (from Tel-Aviv to the Caribbean).
 Sailed in French Polynesia; sailed all over the Mediterranean inter alia following Crusader sailing routes; Sailed in Denmark in replicas of Viking boats; sailed from Israel to Cyprus in an open whale-boat.